racai-ai/mwe_baseline/README.md

 The application runs on most recent hardware, even without GPUs.
 However, a GPU is strongly advised for running local models through Ollama.
 Consult the Ollama documentation for specific requirements (if you use Ollama).

+Example timings using a GTX1080 GPU with 8GB:
+- Rephrasing for FR, 159 sentences took 153 min,
+- Detection for EN, 10 sentences took 4 min.

 ## 1. Task MWE Identification